 –Dracula by Bram Stoker

 This one was nice and easy.
 The recipe is right there.
-I really just did what was written.
 I used paprika as the “red pepper” and added garlic, both because I love garlic and because it seemed appropriate as a nod to vampire lore.
 I alternated steak, bacon, and onion on wooden skewers and then cooked them on a grill pan in my kitchen.
 They would be even better done on a grill outside (or even a fire, as described) where you can get some flame surrounding the whole skewer at once.
 Done on a pan it’s tough to get the bacon done without the steak getting overdone.
 I cooked them over medium high heat for about 3-5 minutes per side and they turned out nicely.

 Add a salad or some roasted veggies and you have a delicious, vampire-repelling dinner that is perfect for your Halloween party or a quiet dinner in your family crypt.